lordnull/dice.js/README.md

 If this is not desired, or you want to do some math where an integer would go, you can use a parenthesis expression.
 As with scopes, we can prepend them with the rounding flags `f`, `c`, and `r`.
-The rounding is required when using a subexpression where an integer is expected.
+The rounding is required when using a sub-expression where an integer is expected.

 For example, the half level from the scope example above could be re-written without needing an explicit half level on the scope.